wp-plugins/mythemeshop-connect/readme.txt

 == Frequently Asked Questions ==

-= Plugin showing Double Notificatios =
+= Plugin showing Double Notifications =

 You can reset all the notifications easily by heading over to below URL http://yourdomain.com/wp-admin/index.php?page=mts-connect&reset_notices=1
 Replace yourdomain.com with your actual domain name.